RussH-code/RussH-code/README.md

 ### Hi there 👋

+I am a master's student in bioinformatics at the University of Bristol.

+<h3 align="center">Bioinformatician | Data Analysis Enthusiast | Programmer</h3>

 <!--
 **RussH-code/RussH-code** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.